NCI-DCEG/Flow-IQ/docs/README.md

-# Custom Pipeline Development
+# 🧱 Custom Pipeline Development
-In this section, we’ll guide you through the process of transitioning from using a specific nf-core module to building a custom pipeline that runs on an HPC system (e.g., Biowulf), and then modifying that pipeline using the Flow-IQ toolkit to make it compatible with AWS HealthOmics.
+This section covers how to build a custom pipeline using an nf-core module, run it on Biowulf HPC, and adapt it for AWS HealthOmics with Flow-IQ.

+### Example:
-For example, if you’ve been working with the nf-core Sarek pipeline but are particularly interested in using the Manta module within a custom workflow, we’ll show you how to extract and adapt that module into your own pipeline.
-From there, we’ll walk you through the steps required to make the pipeline AWS HealthOmics-compatible, allowing for seamless execution in the cloud.
+If you’re using the nf-core **[Sarek](https://nf-co.re/sarek/3.5.1/)** pipeline but only need the **[Manta germline](https://nf-co.re/modules/manta_germline/)** module, we'll show you how to extract it and build a standalone workflow.
+Then you will learn how to make it ready to run on AWS HealthOmics.

+## What is an nf-core?

+## What is an nf-core module?

+## How to use an nf-core module for your custom pipeline?

+## How to test on Biowulf

+## How to prepare pipeline for AWS HealthOmics

+## Deploying on AWS HealthOmics

+## Troubleshooting / Tips